C-Brown/CTFs/WPICTF2020/web/dorsia2.md

-We are given the dorsia gif and directed towards the 2nd card in the gif, which has new code.
+We are given the dorsia video and directed towards the 2nd card in the video, which has new code.
 The description also tells us that: flag is in ~/flag.txt and the code is run in /home/ctf/web/

 ```